-- In the second, third, and fourth Disgaea games, you can occasionally find friendly NPCs in Item World provide various services.
+- In the second through fifth Disgaea games, you can occasionally find friendly NPCs in Item World provide various services.
 If you talk to some of them too many times, they'll get annoyed and fight you, which may or may not let you reap some additional benefits by defeating them.

 - Characters in Dragon Age: Origins have Stop Poking Me lines if you select/unselect them too many times in the party selection screen.
 Shale says the trope namer line.